And how to actively build your business’ launch timeline

 In some cases, you may be able to push out your launch date, but you may also be held to a specific team budget for a certain timeline.
 That’s fine.
 Ideally, it’s a multi-month process.
 Several of the phases in the ideal 2–3-month timeline to prepare are considering that you have a week or several days dedicated to several tasks, such as building out sales slideshows, social media content, blog posts, and ad copy.

-Reference your calendar and then list out what still needs to be done with regards to preparing for your launch.
+Reference your calendar and then list out what still needs to be done with regard to preparing for your launch.
 Make sure that the actions that need to be completed are assigned among your available team members, and each task has a time estimate attached for tracking and quick turn-around.

 What if I’ve already launched?